 Bavaria, Germany has many majestic medieval castles.
 Unfortunately we have only been able to visit five of them.
 I love old castles.
 The older they are the more interesting they are for me.
 I love learning their history because a castle has the entire history of a town or even an entire region concentrated in one place.
 Behind a castle’s wall lots of people found refuge and shelter during times of war and found joy and entertainment during times of peace.
 All this tumultuous life is many times captured inside a castle’s museum.
 Read on about five beautiful castles in Bavaria, Germany.

-If you are driving from Salzburg to Vienna you will be passing my the small village of Melk.
-And you have to stop and visit the Melk Abbey and village.
+If you are driving from Salzburg to Vienna you will be passing by the small village of Melk, Austria.
+You must stop and visit the Melk Abbey and village!
 The village of Melk is very close to the freeway (A1) and the parking lot is also very easy to find.
 After a short, steep walk you get to the Abbey area entrance where you can purchase tickets to visit.
 I really like the fact that the Melk Abbey complex is being used as a high school so the local kids get great exposure to history every single day.
 How cool is that!

 Salzburg Fortress, also known as Hohensalzburg, is very impressive.
 The Salzburg Fortress is a fully preserved monument of over 900 years old and is one of the largest existing 11th century fortress complexes in Europe.
 Situated at over 500 m altitude and measuring 250 m (820 ft) in long and 150 m (490 ft) wide, Salzburg Fortress is an impressive site.
 Read on about my visit at Salzburg Fortress.